jcvernaleo/brewing/Seasick-Brewing.md

 separately.
 Something about a chief mouser for the boat as well.)

 (It would be worth putting down our business culture requirements in writing to reference.
 This may include leadership structure, decision making and equity offered to workers.)

 ### Sustainability

 Sustainability is often a 10-dollar word used by various organizations in an attempt to atone for any perceived or actual transgression against the environment or community.
 Sea-sick, or any boat-based brewery attempted by the authors, would commit sustainability with a deadly seriousness for a number of reasons.

 As noted by the authors in the introduction, brewers are typically a tinkering bunch with a strong interest in all things self-sustaining.
 The authors believe that this can, and should, extend to the larger scale operations involved in a brewery - particularly a boat-based brewery.

 Most modern sea-worthy vessels combust incredible amounts of fossil fuels.
 Considering that such a brewery would require a large vessel, the authors are sensitive to the fact that the main power plant of any ship they'd use would likely be diesel electric.

 The authors suspect they would be able to help offset any power plant footprint in a few ways while ameliorating waste products.

 Firstly, the deck of ship offer wonderful, unobstructed places perfect for solar panels.
 As solar becomes cheaper, the authors would necessarily include solar as part of any sustainability efforts on the boat.
 While electric heating elements large enough for the proper operation of a brewery may not be efficient, many other operations within a brewery need access to reliable electricity.
 Solar on the deck of the brewery could help lower costs and lower reliance on the grid or onboard power plant.

 Secondly, the brewing process generates a great deal of bi-products that can be repurposed.
 It may be possible to add a thermoelectric generator to a brew kettle as a way to help reclaim some of the energy lost to heat itself.
 Additionally, if in a tidal area, such a boat could utilize small hydroelectric generators to capture the energy of the tide coming in and out.
 Alternatively, if docked in a river or area with running water, the same sort of generator could be used.

 Thirdly, the materials used in beer production themselves are well-equipped for secondary use.
 Spent grains are perfect for making bread, biscuits, dog treats, or compost.
 Spent hops can see a second life as compost materials.
 Yeast cakes have long been used in the production of yeast extract products enjoyed by millions world wide.

 The `Canning` section of this whitepaper will more fully delve into the authors' plans for wider distribution, but it will adhere to the proposed brewery's commitment to sustainability.

 ## Beers & Products

 ### Flagship Brews

 #### Year-Round

 Most successful breweries offer between 3-5 beers that are available year-round.
 Our Flagship Series (pardon the pun) should include at least:

-1) lager, 2) IPA, 3) APA, and 4) stout.
+1) lager
+2) IPA
+3) APA
+4) stout

 This offers a flexible range while limiting the variables of a baseline operation.

 #### Seasonal